Article Overview: Pros & Cons of Living in San Jose, California

 #3.
 There’s always something going on

 Yet another big perk of living in San Jose is that you’ll never have a reason to be bored.
-There seems to be something going on every evening that’s guaranteed to impress and entertain.
+There seems to be something going practically everyday that’s guaranteed to impress and entertain.

 From weekend farmer’s markets to music venues, public gardens and top-notch parks — there’s always something going on while living in San Jose.